system76/docs/content/new-web-infrastructure.md

 We have several repair or replacement options available depending on the circumstances.

-### Advance Replacement Whole System - Within 30 days of Shipment
+### Advance Replacement of Whole System - Within 30 days of Shipment

 We build and ship a replacement system with the same configuration, and have you return the defective system once the new one is received.
 More details will be provided if this process is requested.